 Jeffrey N. Johnson

-Jeffrey N. Johnson's debut novel, The Hunger Artist, was a finalist for the Library of Virginia's People's Choice Award in Fiction in 2015.
-He's published short stories and poems in over two dozen literary journals, including The Sewanee Review, where he won the Andrew Lytle Fiction Prize in 2011.
+Jeffrey N. Johnson's collected short stories, Other Fine Gifts, was awarded an Independent Publisher Book Award Silver Medal for best regional fiction: Mid-Atlantic.
+His debut novel, The Hunger Artist, was a finalist for the Library of Virginia's People's Choice Award in Fiction, and one of his short stories was awarded the Andrew Lytle Fiction Prize by The Sewanee Review.
 He is a fellow of the Virginia Center for the Creative Arts (VCCA), and a recipient of a “Creative Fellow” grant from the Mid-Atlantic Arts Foundation.
 He was raised in Clifton, Virginia and earned a Bachelor of Architecture from Virginia Tech.
 He currently lives in Alexandria, Virginia with his wife and twins, and is working on a second novel.

 North Atlantic Review - 2017, Number - "With These Hands, We Inter" (reprint pending)